 Google Pixel 3a Pixel 3a XL Plans

-Released in May 2019, the Google Pixel 3a and 3a XL are causing quite a stir online as Google is working to compete with Apple and Samsung to create a phone that consumers must have.
-The new release of the 3a and 3a XL also spawned new sales of the device—before only Verizon and GoogleFi sold Google devices, now Sprint AND T-Mobile sell Google Pixel phones.
+Released in May 2019, the Google Pixel 3a and 3a XL caused quite a stir online, as Google was working to compete with Apple and Samsung to create a budget-friendly phone that consumers must have.
+The new release of the 3a and 3a XL also spawned new sales of the device—before, only Verizon and GoogleFi sold Google devices, and after, you could pretty much get them at any carrier.

 Google Pixel 3a Plans